 Although it may be one of the most popular candy bars on the market, Snickers also rank as one of the top 20 worst Halloween candies when it comes to nutrition profile.
 With layers of nougat, caramel, peanuts and milk chocolate packed into each bar, Snickers are high in calories, sugar and fat, all of which can do some serious damage when it comes to both your dental health and your waistline.

 Brimming with artificial food dyes and flavorings, M&Ms are a small snack that can have a big impact on health.
-Additionally, although fun-sized packs are available to help promote portion control, most standard sizes contain up to three ingredients in a single bag.
+Additionally, although fun-sized packs are available to help promote portion control, most standard sizes contain up to three mini-packs in a single bag.

 With 14 grams of fat, 28 grams of sugar and nearly 300 calories per serving, it’s no wonder Twix is considered one of the worst Halloween candies available.
 And unfortunately, despite popular belief, it doesn’t matter if you prefer the right or left side of the Twix bar — both are equally bad for your health.